microsoft/powerplatform-build-tools/extension/overview.md

 # Release Notes
 {{NextReleaseVersion}}:
+- 'Import Solution' task:
   - 'ActivatePlugins' task parameter is on by default; deprecate param 'PublishWorkflows' but consider both for plugin activation (#131)
+  - fix forced 'PublishChanges' and its potential http timeout on PublishAllCustomizations (#129)
+  - introduces a new "PublishCustomizationChanges" task parameter to also publish customizations after successful import

 1.0.82:
 - fix upload error for DeployPackage/Checker when running in release pipeline (#125)